bibek1997/DogsVsCats-Classifier/README.md

          /cats

  Result:
-     We obtained an alidation accuracy of 73.51% for 10 epoch
+     We obtained a validation accuracy of 73.51% for 10 epoch